mattermost/mattermost-developer-documentation/site/content/internal/writing-a-blog-post.md

 weight: 105
 ---

 Went to a conference recently?
 Worked on something cool?
-Got something else Mattermost related you want to post about?
+Got something else Mattermost-related you want to post about?
 Follow these steps to write a blog post:

 1. Clone https://github.com/mattermost/mattermost-developer-documentation
 2. Create a new .md file in the [/site/content/blog/](https://github.com/mattermost/mattermost-developer-documentation/tree/master/site/content/blog) folder